West Neck Villages

 The first 55+ community built in the Virginia Beach area of southeastern Virginia, West Neck Villages consists of eight separate villages and was built from the early-2000s to 2014.
 The villages surround the lakes and greens of Signature at West Neck, an 18-hole championship golf course designed by Arnold Palmer.

-Prices begin in the mid-$200,000s.
-Please verify this price with a Realtor as it is bound to change.
+Prices begin in the low-$300,000s.
+The HOA is $65 to $415 per month.
+Please verify this with a Realtor as prices are bound to change.

 Residents of the Villages may purchase a membership at the Signature and enjoy access to the course, a handsome 24,000 square foot clubhouse, a pro shop, plus fine and casual dining.
 The community's Village Hall has a fitness room, a game room, a library, an event room, and a catering kitchen.
 Outside the hall, there is an outdoor pool and a fire pit.